NearW/minecraft-speedrun/README.md

 # Minecraft Speedrun Server

-This project provides a better startup for a speedrun server as it automatically:
+This project provides a better startup for a speedrun server as it can automatically:

+-   Delete the world folder after stopping the server
--   Deletes the world folder after stopping the server
+-   Rename the world folder after stopping the server to persist previously played worlds
--   Restarts the server
+-   Restart the server
--   Turns off auto-save to prevent the lag every 5 minutes
+-   Turn off auto-save to prevent the lag every 5 minutes
--   Moves datapacks to the world folder **(optional)**
+-   Move datapacks to the world folder
--   Sets the seed from a list of seeds sequentially **(optional)**
+-   Set the seed from a list of seeds sequentially
+-   Load a specific world for All Advancement runs

 ## Prerequisites